ujikCz/ReactiveHTML/README.md

 Components have some methods that can manipulate with component.

 #### Component.setState
-This method expecting one parameter that is function.
+This method expecting one parameter that is Object or Function that returns object.
 In this function you can set your states, component will react on that changes.
 ```
 class reactiveTest extends ReactiveHTML.Component {